 This article is part of the FTP Site documentation.
 Click here for more information on the FTP Site.

-Restaurant365 provides each Customer with a Hosted FTP Site for file imports.
-AP/AR Invoices and Credit Memos can be automatically imported (if in an integrated format) into R365.
+Restaurant365 provides each Customer with a Hosted FTP Site for file imports, which will enable AP/AR Invoices and Credit Memos to automatically be imported (if in an integrated format) into R365.
 Additionally, other files (.docx, .txt, .pdf etc.) can be imported in to the 'Documents to Process' screen for later processing.
 Click here for information on Importing Files via FTP, Supported File Types, and Documents to Process.
 Transactions are imported as 'Unapproved'.